USSF-ORBIT/ussf-portal-client/docs/development.md

   - Ask another team member for the certificates required and save this file to `./certs/DoD_CAs.pem`
   - Set this local environment variable also:
     - `NODE_EXTRA_CA_CERTS='./certs/DoD_CAs.pem'`
-  - Start other services (Redis & Mongo) in Docker:
+  - Start other services (Redis & Mongo, etc.) in Docker:
-    - `docker-compose -f docker-compose.services.yml up -d`
+    - `yarn services:up`
   - Run the app locally, either in dev or production modes:
     - `yarn dev` OR
     - `yarn build && yarn start`